DerDavidBohl/jellyfin-sleeparr/README.md

 # Jellyfin-Sleeparr

-This Container pauses the Playback after some Time to prevent too much progress if you fell asleep.
+This App pauses the Playback after some Time to prevent too much progress if you fall asleep.

 ## Setup